 Certain senior managers provide their services to the partnership's principal operating subsidiary Zhaikmunai LLP ("Zhaikmunai") pursuant to a service agreement dated 27 March 2007 between Probel Capital Management n.v. ("Probel") and Zhaikmunai (the "Probel Services Agreement").
 Probel is controlled by Mr Monstrey, the chairman of the General Partner.
 Under the Probel Services Agreement, Zhaikmunai pays a fee to Probel calculated by multiplying the relevant executive's or manager's number of working days per month by the executive's or manager's daily rate as stipulated in the Probel Services Agreement.
-The aggregate compensation paid by Zhaikmunai to Probel under the Probel Services Agreement was US\$ 8.5 million for the year ended 31 December 2010 (US\$9.2 million in 2009).
+The aggregate compensation paid by Zhaikmunai to Probel under the Probel Services Agreement was US\$10.3 million for the year ended 31 December 2011 (US\$8.5 million in 2010).

 Certain personnel provide their services to Zhaikmunai pursuant to a service agreement dated 1 January 2009 between Amersham Oil Limited ("Amersham") and Zhaikmunai (the "Personnel Agreement").
 Amersham is indirectly controlled by Mr Monstrey.
 Under the Personnel Agreement, Zhaikmunai pays a monthly fee to Amersham in return for Amersham's provision of personnel and consultancy services for management and related activities.
 The fee is determined each month the Personnel Agreement remains in force.
-The aggregate compensation paid by Zhaikmunai to Amersham under the Personnel Agreement was US\$1.25 million for the year ended 31 December 2008, US\$1.7 million for the year ended 31 December 2009 and US\$1.2 million for the year ended 31 December 2010.
+The aggregate compensation paid by Zhaikmunai to Amersham under the Personnel Agreement was US\$1.7 million for the year ended 31 December 2009, US\$1.7 million for the year ended 31 December 2011.

-Frank Monstrey, Kai-Uwe Kessel, Jan-Ru Muller and Thomas Hartnett provide their services to the partnership pursuant to a consultancy agreement between the General Partner and Frans van der Schoot B.V. ("FvdS") dated 1 September 2008 and as amended and restated on 17 September 2009, with effect from 20 December 2007 (the "Executive Services Agreement").
-FvdS, formerly an affiliate of Probel, was, at the admission to listing of the GDRs, indirectly controlled by Mr Monstrey.
-FvdS was subsequently transferred to the partnership on 30 June 2008 (but the transfer was not effective until 1 January 2009).
-Under the terms of the Executive Services Agreement, FvdS agrees to provide the consultancy services of these individuals to the General Partner and its subsidiaries as consultants, rather than as employees of the General Partner or any of its subsidiaries.
-FvdS entered into a back-to-back services agreement with Probel dated 1 September 2008 and as amended and restated on 17 September 2009 (the "Probel Executive Services Agreement"), sub-contracting FvdS's responsibilities and obligations under the Executive Services Agreement to Probel, with effect from 20 December 2007, on materially the same terms as set out in the Executive Services Agreement.
+Frank Monstrey, Kai-Uwe Kessel, Jan-Ru Muller and Thomas Hartnett provide their services to the partnership pursuant to a consultancy agreement between the General Partner and Zhaikmunai Netherlands B.V. (formerly known as Frans van der Schoot B.V.) dated 1 September 2008 and as amended and restated on 17 September 2009, with effect from 20 December 2007 (the "Executive Services Agreement").
+Zhaikmunai Netherlands B.V., formerly an affiliate of Probel, was, at the admission to listing of the GDRs, indirectly controlled by Mr Monstrey.
+Zhaikmunai Netherlands B.V. was subsequently transferred to the partnership on 30 June 2008 (but the transfer was not effective until 1 January 2009).
+Under the terms of the Executive Services Agreement, Zhaikmunai Netherlands B.V. agrees to provide the consultancy services of these individuals to the General Partner and its subsidiaries as consultants, rather than as employees of the General Partner or any of its subsidiaries.
+Zhaikmunai Netherlands B.V. entered into a back-to-back services agreement with Probel dated 1 September 2008 and as amended and restated on 17 September 2009 (the "Probel Executive Services Agreement"), sub-contracting Zhaikmunai Netherlands B.V.'s responsibilities and obligations under the Executive Services Agreement to Probel, with effect from 20 December 2007, on materially the same terms as set out in the Executive Services Agreement.

 On 28 February 2009, Zhaikmunai entered into a service agreement with Prolag BVBA ("Prolag"), an affiliate of Probel, pursuant to which Prolag has agreed to provide certain commercial, marketing and other services to Zhaikmunai, including, but not limited to, consultations on Zhaikmunai's sales strategy and effective marketing policy, structuring its pricing policy and providing regular consultations and assistance on financial matters such as budgeting, credit policy and finance control.
 Fees are agreed per project on an ad hoc basis, or otherwise an agreed fee is paid, calculated for the specified period of the services with reference to an agreed schedule set out in the agreement.
-The aggregate compensation paid by Zhaikmunai to Prolag under the agreement was US\$1.4 million for the year ended 31 December 2010.
+The aggregate compensation paid by Zhaikmunai to Prolag under the agreement was US\$1.9 million for the year ended 31 December 2011.